olcaytaner/410-Exam/src/main/java/ContextFreeGrammar/ContextFreeGrammarREADME.md

 **Productions:**
 - Left side: a variable (non-terminal)
-- Right side: space-separated sequence of variables and/or terminals, or `_` for epsilon (empty string)
+- Right side: space-separated sequence of variables and/or terminals, or `eps` for epsilon (empty string)
 - Alternatives separated by `|`

 **Example**